 18. Brochures to Present Your Brand or Menu

 Best for: Showcasing a brand or menu in greater detail long after the initial sales call or initial visit

-Plus, they’re effective marketing materials for a number of different types of businesses.
-For example, businesses wanting to attract tourists or travelers will leave them at local hotels or tourism centers.
+Brochures are effective marketing materials for several different types of businesses.
+For example, businesses wanting to attract travelers can leave them at local hotels or tourism centers.
 Salons and spas often use them to showcase their service menus, while caterers might create brochures to promote various catering options or packages.
 Find out how to create a brochure and get more great business brochure design ideas.

 Best for: Local businesses looking to increase brand awareness and drive sales

-Door hangers are geotargeting marketing tools designed to be left on a doorknob.
+Door hangers are geotargeting marketing tools designed to hang on doorknobs.
 They are effective marketing materials for local businesses offering residential services, such as landscaping, dog walking, pet-sitting, home delivery services, and so on.
-For example, a lawn care company may leave door hangers at homes that evidently need their lawn mowed, or painting business that see a house is in need of a fresh coat of paint.
+For example, a lawn care company may leave door hangers at homes that need their lawn mowed.

-Door hangers can be used broadly, distributed to every one within an area, or specifically based on an observed need (e.g., lawn care or house painting).
-With VistaPrint, you can choose from various sizes, shapes, and designs, all of which can be customized with your photos, logo, and text and then printed for as little as $64 for 100.
+Door hangers can be used broadly, distributed to everyone within an area, or based specifically on an observed need (e.g., lawn care or house painting).
+With VistaPrint, you can choose from various sizes, shapes, and designs, all of which can be customized with your photos, logo, and text and then printed for as little as $64 for 100 from VistaPrint.